The Numbers Game: What’s the deal with 0.5%?

 So why didn’t you make it 0%?

-We use a unique vacuuming process in our brewery to remove the alcohol, allowing us to brew a lager that has the body of a full-strength beer.
-We decided to leave our beer containing 0.5% to maintain maximum flavour, without any of the alcohol effects.
+We use a unique vacuuming process in our brewery to remove the alcohol, allowing us to brew a lager that retains the body and flavour.
+Our beers contain 0.5% which maintains the body and flavour, without any of the alcohol effects.

 Do venues need an alcohol licence to sell 0.5% products?